ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 {: tsSymptoms}

-When you try to install Helm tiller or want to deploy images from public registries, such as Dockerhub, the installation fails with an error similar to the following:
+When you try to install Helm tiller or want to deploy images from public registries, such as DockerHub, the installation fails with an error similar to the following:

 ```Failed to pull image "gcr.io/kubernetes-helm/tiller:v2.12.0": rpc error: code = Unknown desc = failed to resolve image "gcr.io/kubernetes-helm/tiller:v2.12.0": no available registry endpoint:```
 {: screen}